Skip to content

 Important security consideration

-• Private process (default): Guests see only their assigned tasks in both Tasks view and Tracker view
+• Private process (default): Guests see only their assigned tasks.
+Period.

-• Public process: Guests can see all tasks in the Tracker/AP view, including tasks assigned to other guests or members
+• Public process: Guests can see all tasks in the Tracker view - including tasks assigned to other guests or members

-This means if you have multiple external guests working on different parts of a public process, they will be able to see each other’s tasks in the Tracker view.
-Consider keeping processes private when:
+Why does this matter?
+Let’s say you have multiple vendors working on different parts of a public process.
+They’ll be able to see each other’s tasks in the Tracker view.
+Not ideal if you’re managing competitive bids or confidential work.

 • Different external guests shouldn’t see each other’s work